Pirfenidone: Mechanism of action

 Pirfenidone has well-established antifibrotic and anti-inflammatory properties in various in vitro systems and animal models of fibrosis.
 A number of cell-based studies have shown that pirfenidone reduces fibroblast proliferation, inhibits transforming growth factor beta stimulated collagen production and reduces the production of fibrogenic mediators such as transforming growth factor beta.
 Pirfenidone has also been shown to reduce production of inflammatory mediators such as tumor necrosis factor alpha and IL-1β in both cultured cells and isolated human peripheral blood mononuclear cells.
 These activities are consistent with the broader antifibrotic and anti-inflammatory activities observed in animal models of fibrosis.

 Pharmacokinetics

 Pirfenidone is administered orally.
 Though the presence of food significantly reduces the extent of absorption, the drug is to be taken after food, to reduce the nausea and dizziness associated with the drug.
 The drug is around 60% bound to plasma proteins, especially to albumin.
 Up to 50% of the drug is metabolized by hepatic CYP1A2 enzyme system to yield 5-carboxypirfenidone, the inactive metabolite.
 Almost 80% of the administered dose is excreted in the urine within 24 hours of intake.

 History

 The drug was developed by several companies worldwide, including the original patent holder, Marnac, InterMune (now part of Roche), Shionogi, and GNI Group.

+In August 2023, Roche subsidiary Genentech sued Novartis in a New Jersey court.
+The lawsuit asserts that Novartis subsidiary Sandoz did not apply for a license when it began to sell pirfenidone in the U.S. market.
+Esbriet had a revenue of $740 million in the U.S. market (2021), and Genentech alleges that Sandoz's unlawful sale of pirfenidone has caused "significant financial harm."